-The best solar incentive in the state of Michigan is the Federal Solar Investment Tax Credit (ITC).
-This program is a great way to help homeowners keep energy costs down and also get a sizeable tax return the year they put their system in place.
+The best solar incentive in Michigan is the Federal Solar Investment Tax Credit (ITC).
+This program is a great way to help homeowners keep energy costs down and get a sizable tax return the year they put their system in place.

 |Net Metering||Net metering allows homeowners that create excess energy to use it as a credit on their next electric bill.
 Although net metering is not mandatory in Michigan, many providers take advantage of it and offer fair rates.||None|

 |Commercial Loan Programs||For government and commercial solar installations in Michigan, there are various programs to help improve overall rates and availability of funds.
 Some of these can help with loans up to $100,000.||None|

 |Residential Loan Programs||The Michigan Saves loan program will help homeowners secure financing ranging from $1,000 to $50,000 for their home energy upgrades and installations.
 The term of this financing can extend as long as ten years.||None|